ChouUn/highlight.js-polyfill/README.md

 [highlight.js - Syntax highlighting for the Web](https://highlightjs.org/).

-A polyfill for highlight.js to isolate various syntax theme because of global style pollution.
+A polyfill for highlight.js to isolate various syntax themes because of global style pollution.
 This package doesn't require modifying the source file.

 ## How to use